MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-proxying.md

 ---
-title: How to configure proxies for use in Azure SDK for Java
+title: Configuring proxies in Azure SDK for Java
 description: An overview of the Azure SDK for Java concepts related to proxying
 author: alzimmermsft
 ms.date: 11/23/2020